aws/aws-advanced-python-wrapper/docs/development-guide/DevelopmentGuide.md

 ### Performance Tests

 The Python Wrapper has 2 types of performance tests:
-- benchmarks measuring the AWS Python Driver's overhead when executing simple Python methods using the JMH microbenchmark framework
+- benchmarks measuring the AWS Python Driver's overhead when executing simple Python methods
 - manually-triggered performance tests measuring the failover and enhanced failure monitoring plugins' performance under different configurations

 ### Running the Tests